magomimmo/modern-cljs/doc/tutorial-04.md

 ```

 By renaming the `login.html` to `index.html` into the `html`
-sub-directory of the project home directory, we're overwriting the
+sub-directory of the project home directory we're overwriting the
 `index.html` file we created in [Tutorial-01][12].

 Before going on you need to make two small changes to the copied